Review of Rocky S2V 101

 Rocky is one of a handful of brands that changed very little over the years, apart from introducing new materials and technologies that come along.

 The boot fits well.
-With every boot out there, you see people will be people saying that it runs big or small.
-It’s normal and it usually happens when people switch brands.
+With every boot out there, you’re bound to see people saying that it runs big or small.
+It’s normal and it usually happens when people switch brands without understanding the shape of their foot.

 For the S2V, we would recommend going half a size bigger than you normally wear, especially if you like a bit of breathing room.
 The boot is snug and even if there is some extra space at your toes, we find that it’s not a problem.